steemit/devportal-tutorials-js/tutorials/29_get_delegations_by_user/README.md

 # Get delegations by user

-_By the end of this tutorial you should know how to view the vesting delegations made by a user as well as the delegations that are expiring._
+_View the vesting delegations made by a user as well as the delegations that are expiring._

 This tutorial will take you through the process of calling delegation information from the steem blockchain using the `database API`.
 The account information provided has been chosen by random and the process is applicable to any user account on both the `production server` and the `testnet`.